open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

     service.instance.id: 45aacfb0-e117-40cb-9d4d-9bcca661f6dd
 ```

-This output has both the span created to track work in the route, and an
+This output has both the manually created span to track work in the route,
+and a span created by the `OpenTelemetry.Instrumentation.AspNetCore`
-automatically-created span that tracks the inbound ASP.NET Core request itself.
+instrumentation library that tracks the inbound ASP.NET Core request.

 ## Send traces to a collector